 During our visit to Caldas we got invited to the home of a fellow American who purchased a lovely home in a small parish about 15 minutes from Caldas.
 The town didn’t look like much when we drove through, so we were really surprised to discover the area has all kinds of amazing amenities.

-Since it is a small town, I don’t want to put the name in a forum with so many people, but if you are thinking of a smaller area, you may be surprised at the community resources available if you dig deeper into an area.
 The other major benefit I learned is that this wonderful and friendly couple seems to be making a lot of headway with connecting with Portuguese people they share the town with.
-That isn’t always easy for expats to do when they move, so that might be something to consider if building local connections is a primary goal.
+That isn’t always easy for expats to do when they move, so that might be something to consider if building local connections is a primary goal for you.

 Also, I know many people have entertained ideas of renovating a ruin.
 I got a massage from a young British expat.
-She is in the process of renovating a ruin, and she shared that there are a number of younger people who are working on these types of projects in the area.
+She is in the process of renovating a ruin, and she shared there are a number of younger people who are working on these types of projects in the area.
 This group tends to get together as friends and a support group for what can be a difficult and fulfilling journey.

 Since I didn’t spend enough time investigating these towns, I’m just going to give a quick 1 sentence opinion.
 If you are interested in any of these areas, you’ll want to look further than my snapshot opinions.

 Figueira da Foz – already a ghost town by September, but looks like a lot of fun to visit in the summer.
-Lots of potential activities including soccer and tennis on the beach
+Lots of potential activities including soccer and tennis on the beach.

-Foz do Arelho – I would love to walk the cliff boardwalks with my dogs regularly
+Foz do Arelho – I would love to walk the cliff boardwalks with my dogs regularly.

 Ericeira – Stunning beach town that still had a hopping tourist scene.
-The vibe was very fun and energetic with all the visitors enjoying their holidays
+The vibe was very fun and energetic with all the visitors enjoying their holidays even when other areas were already wrapping up for the season.

 There were still a number of tourists at the beach when we visited, but they seemed to be mostly Portuguese compared to the international crowd in Ericeira.